How and when will I find out if my proposal has been accepted?

 What technology and equipment will I need?

-We understand each person's work setup likely is quite different than just a few weeks ago.
-That said, online breakout sessions can successfully be conducted from home as long as you have a computer, a strong internet connection and a good microphone.
+As we've all learned, online breakout sessions can successfully be conducted from anywhere, as as long as you have a computer, a strong internet connection, a good microphone and reasonably quiet work space.

-- We recommend all presenters, if possible, use a headset/headphones with a microphone (as opposed to just relying on the speakers & mic built into your computer).
+- We recommend all presenters, if possible, use a headset/headphones with a microphone.
 It reduces ambient noise for both you and the attendees, and tends to provide a clearer sound.

 - A computer video camera is not required, and will *not* be a significant part of your session even if you have one, as we plan on utilizing that feature only at the end of each breakout session during the short Q&A portion (and even then, only for moderators and presenters).